Adventures in Machine Learning

 PySpark Installation and Usage

-To install PySpark using pip, you can use the following command:
+To install PySpark using pip, use the following command:

 pip install pyspark

-Before installing PySpark, ensure that you have a JDK (Java Development Kit) installed on your system.
-This is because PySpark is written in Java, and it requires a JDK to run correctly.
+Before installing, ensure you have a JDK (Java Development Kit) installed on your system.
+PySpark is written in Java and requires a JDK to run properly.

-To create a DataFrame using PySpark, you first need to create a SparkSession object.
-You can then use the SparkSession to create a DataFrame.
+To create a DataFrame using PySpark, you need to create a SparkSession object.
+Then, use the SparkSession to create a DataFrame.

 Here’s an example: